pointfreeco/pointfreeco/Sources/Transcripts/Resources/TODO/Episode-100.md

 @T(00:07:38)
 The package comes with two libraries.
 The core library is `ComposableArchitecture`, which is what we want to use in our main Todos application.
 There is also a library `ComposableArchitectureTestSupport` that comes with some handy utilities for testing features built in the Composable Architecture.
 So let's make sure to add each library to the "Todos" and "TodosTests" targets.

-!> [correction]: Since this episode was recorded, the `ComposableArchitectureTestSupport` module has merged into `ComposableArchitecture` and is no longer needed.
+> Correction: Since this episode was recorded, the `ComposableArchitectureTestSupport` module has merged into `ComposableArchitecture` and is no longer needed.
 You can now link your app target to `ComposableArchitecture` and will have access to test helpers in your test target.

 ## Setting up basic infrastructure